oppia/oppia-web-developer-docs/Contributor-dashboard.md

 ```

 And then navigate to Admin page and go to the "Roles" tab.
 Assign yourself the "Curriculum Admin" role.

-Now go back to the "Activities" tab of Admin page and click on "Load Data" as shown in the below screenshot.
+Now go back to the "Activities" tab on the Admin page and click on "Load Data" as shown in the below screenshot.

 ![Screenshot of Admin page](images/CdOnboardingGuide/Admin-Page.png)

-This will generate three translatable opportunities, for which suggestions can be made through the "Translate Text" tab of Contributor Dashboard page(http://localhost:8181/contributor-dashboard).
+This will generate three translatable opportunities, for which suggestions can be made through the "Translate Text" tab of Contributor Dashboard page (http://localhost:8181/contributor-dashboard).

-If you need to generate more sample data, follow the step-by-step instructions on how to generate sample data manually, see
+If you need to generate more sample data, follow the step-by-step instructions on how to generate sample data manually.
+See
 [this doc](https://docs.google.com/document/d/1JYX4nvTcblaVVYAlTi7rApE0lWSBx0v_ZCCr_8WW4Wc/edit#).

 ## Code pointers